SA9102/FCC-Random-Quote-Machine/README.md

 # FCC Random Quote Machine

-A program that generates different quotes.
-Uses jQuery, Bootstrap and some SCSS.
+A webpage that produces different quotes.
+Uses jQuery and some Bootstrap 5.

 This page was created for [freeCodeCamp](https://www.freecodecamp.org/), as part of the Front End Development Libraries course.